GoogleCloudPlatform/community/tutorials/network-throughput.md

 When analyzing network performance, one of the most common mistakes is to measure data transfer speed without considering the characteristics of the network or the actual distance between network endpoints.
 Network performance analysis is highly dependent on factors such as latency and distance.
+You need to consider these real-world characteristics, and not rely on simple assumptions.

 For example, the speed of light traveling in a vacuum is around 300,000 km/s, but the speed of light through the fiber-optic cable that makes up most of the internet is approximatey 200,000 km/s.